-16 year olds in the UK are now eligible to get two doses of Pfizer COVID-19 vaccine.
-However, you can still take part in this study.
 The results of this study may be used to guide future decisions about how best to vaccinate young people against COVID-19.
-By taking part in the study, you will have contributed to this.
+By taking part in the study, your child will have contributed to this.

-14. What should I do if I believe I may have developed COVID-19 during the study?
+15. What should I do if I believe my child may have developed COVID-19 during the study?

-The vaccinations you would receive in this study do not guarantee protection from COVID-19.
+The vaccinations your child would receive in this study do not guarantee protection from COVID-19.
 Participants in the study should continue to follow all current government advice on COVID-19.

-If you are unwell then contact the NHS 111 service or phone 999.
+If your child is unwell then contact the NHS 111 service or phone 999.

-If you have a positive swab performed in the community or are diagnosed as having COVID-19 disease while in the study then you must contact the study team on 07821810046 or cov3@sgul.ac.uk / vaccineoncall@sgul.ac.uk .
+If your child has a positive swab performed in the community or is diagnosed as having COVID-19 disease while in the study, then you must contact the study team on 02921847816.

-If you are admitted to hospital during the study (for any reason), then you should inform the medical or nursing staff that you are taking part in this study.
+If your child is admitted to hospital during the study (for any reason), then you should inform the medical or nursing staff that they are taking part in this study.
 We will provide a contact card for you to give to these staff.

-It is important that you understand that if you become seriously unwell and need to be admitted to hospital, the standard referral routes within the NHS will be used.
+It is important that you understand that if your child becomes seriously unwell and needs to be admitted to hospital, the standard referral routes within the NHS will be used.
 Participants will be treated the same way as the general population in this context of the COVID-19 pandemic.
 We are unable to offer extra medical support outside what is available within the NHS for the general public.